herrbischoff/awesome-macos-command-line/README.md

 sudo tmutil disablelocal
 ```

-Since High Sierra, you cannot disable local snapshots.
+Since macOS 10.13 (High Sierra), you cannot disable local snapshots.
 Time Machine now always creates a local APFS snapshot and uses that snapshot as the data source to create a regular backup, rather than using the live disk as the source, as is the case with HFS formatted disks.

 #### Prevent Time Machine from Prompting to Use New Hard Drives as Backup Volume
 ```sh